Scales with blue and red imbalance

 A well-balanced portfolio isn’t just about picking good funds—it’s about ensuring each piece plays a distinct role.
 Ron McCoy and Freedom Capital Advisors are ready to help you fine-tune your active-passive strategy for precision performance.

-The debate between passive and active investing has raged for decades, but savvy investors know the real question is how to balance the two effectively.
-For high-net-worth clients, blending passive and active strategies can provide both the cost benefits of index investing and the alpha potential of active management.
-Ron McCoy’s precision approach ensures portfolios achieve true diversification without unintended overlap that erodes performance.
+The debate between passive and active investing has lasted for decades, but smart investors know the real challenge is finding the right balance.
+For high-net-worth clients, a well-crafted mix of passive and active strategies brings both the low costs of index funds and the outperformance potential of skilled managers.
+Ron McCoy’s approach is all about making sure portfolios stay diversified—without the hidden overlap that quietly drags down results.

 Why Overlap Matters

-Many investors unintentionally hold passive index funds alongside active funds that track the same benchmarks.
-This duplication dilutes the value of active management while needlessly inflating fees.
-Morningstar reports that overlap between active and passive funds can reduce outperformance potential by up to 0.75% annually if left unchecked.
+It’s common for investors to hold passive index funds right alongside active funds that target the same stocks.
+This duplication waters down the value of active management and can bump up fees for no real benefit.
+Morningstar found that overlap between active and passive funds can cut outperformance by as much as 0.75% a year if you’re not careful.

 Source: Morningstar – Avoiding Fund Overlap